-The International Business and Economic Law field of study requires the completion of a minimum of three courses from the list below.
+- The International Business and Economic Law field of study requires the completion of a minimum of three course credits from the list below.

 * This course is required for constitution of the field.

 ++ Any one of these courses may be used as the required course in the field.

 + Any one of these courses may be used as the second required course in the field.

 [ ] Bracketed courses are those not offered 2013-2014.

 Unless otherwise indicated, students need three course credits to complete a field of study.
 Modular courses count as one-half credit and if listed in a field, two must be taken to complete one course.

 Business in Bulgaria: An Overview for Investors and Managers in 2010 (MALD 2010)

 Central Bank Independence in an African Context: The Case of Zambia (LLM 2010)